7RU7H/CTFs/HackTheBox/Retired-Machines/Response/Response-Helped-Through.md

 - Python, Go and C programming personal improvements
 - Azure Application hosting for AZ104 and beyond..
 - Shadow IT to be a better Sys Admin
-- VS Code / Codium and snyk plugin is must to have!
+- VS Code / Codium and Snyk plugin is must to have!
 Learnt:
 - API hacking - Burpsuite best practices regarding forking requests
 - Session and Cookie hacking - key expose signing reuse to the then control JSON field that use that key